Van der Wiel out of Van Gaal's preliminary squad

 Wesley Sneijder was named in the group despite making a veiled criticism earlier on Tuesday when reacting on Dutch radio to Van Gaal's announcement that he was changing the team's tactics, but not before having discussed it with senior players Robin van Persie and Arjen Robben.

-"Obviously something has changed in the heirarchy," said Sneijder, who has 97 caps and was captain until Van Gaal handed Van Persie the armband last year.
+"Obviously something has changed in the hierarchy," said Sneijder, who has 97 caps and was captain until Van Gaal handed Van Persie the armband last year.

 Van Gaal said earlier the Netherlands would change to a 5-3-2 system in Brazil after he had discussed it with Van Persie and Robben and received their enthusiastic support.